The testes are located within the:

 Reason — Binary fission is the most common method of reproduction in single-celled organisms.
 In Amoeba, it results in the division of the parent amoeba into two daughter amoeba.

-Identify the stage which is formed after the fertilisation of the egg by the sperm?
+Which of the following is a stage formed after the fertilisation of the egg by the sperm?

 Answer